janschill/uni-cosmos_cruise/README.md

 # cosmoscruise

-Unity project for a University class (Game development)
+Unity project for a university class (Game development)

 Assignment was to develop a game based on 'Marble Madness'